Retro123TheTiny/Projects/README.md

 # Projects Completed
-Folder containing all the projects and reports that I completed both in my studies and extracurricular activities.
+This folder containis all the projects and reports that I completed both in my studies and extracurricular activities.